JLiu-1/QPET-Artifact-SIGMOD/README.md

 This is the Artifact repository of VLDB '25 paper submission: **QPET: A Versatile and Portable Quantity-of-Interest-preservation Framework for Error-Bounded Lossy Compression**.

+This **main** branch includes the overall readme and the evaluation results.
+Codes and evaluation instructions are in **other branches**.

-## QPET-integrated Compression Evaluation
+## QPET-integrated Compression Codes and Evaluation
-Please check the other branches for artifact codes and test instructions (the codes are frozen before the submission deadline).
+**Important:** Please check the other branches for artifact codes and evaluation instructions (the codes are frozen before the submission deadline).

 ## Supplementary Evaluation Results